learnix-os/LearnixOS-Book-Walkthrough/README.md

 - MIT License ([LICENSE-MIT](LICENSE-MIT))
 - Apache License 2.0 ([LICENSE-APACHE](LICENSE-APACHE))

-Use it freely, modify it, learn from it, and contribute!
+Use it freely, modify it, and most importantly learn from it